Lenín Moreno: Career

 Moreno began his career in 1976 as the director of the Continental Professional Training Center.
 He went on to become Director of OMC Publigerencia Andina, sales manager of Satho and marketing manager of Zitro, all located in Ecuador.
 Then he moved to the public sector, taking an administrative post with the Minister of Government.
 He worked extensively in the public tourism industry.
 He founded the Chamber of Tourism of Pichincha, a province in Ecuador, and was executive director of the National Federation of Tourism Chambers and executive director of the Chamber of Tourism of Pichincha, between 1997 and 1999.

-Eventa Foundation and Lenin Moreno's theory of humor

-Lenin Moreno, before becoming president, established a foundation called the "Eventa Foundation" to promote his "theory of humor," which, according to Lenin Moreno himself, focused on the importance of humor, laughter, and kindness to foster a positive change in people's attitudes and behavior.
-He even wrote seven books on the subject:

-Filosofía para la Vida y el Trabajo ("Philosophy for life and work"), Teoría y Práctica del Humor ("Theory and Practice of Comedy"), Ser Feliz es Fácil y Divertido ("Being Happy is Easy and Fun"), Los Mejores Chistes del Mundo ("World's Best Jokes"), Humor de los Famosos ("Humor of the Famous"), Trompabulario, Ríase, no sea enfermo ("Laugh, don’t be sick") and Cuentos no Ecológicos ("Non-Ecological Tales").

-However, once in office, he attempted to implement this theory, which in practice translated to Lenin Moreno using state media, conferences, and even presidential address to the nation to tell inappropriate jokes—many of them highly offensive towards certain sectors of society containing elements of sexism and misogyny, defense of child labor, and even pedophilia.

-As a result, Lenin Moreno had to publicly apologize on multiple occasions for his jokes, leading to the creation of the tradition in Ecuador known as the "Burrada de la Semana" where Ecuadorians, through social media, mocked the foolish statements made by Lenin Moreno each week.
-This tradition persisted until the end of Lenin Moreno's presidency.

 Moreno was appointed Special Envoy on Disability and Accessibility by United Nations Secretary-General Ban Ki-moon in December 2013.

 Vice-presidency (2007–2013)

 Moreno boosted disabled services budget, aiding Ecuadorians with housing and income.
 Moreno implementing a 4% employment quota.
 He founded the Manuela Espejo Solidarity Mission, aiding and expanding beyond Ecuador.
 The mission involved Ecuadorean and Cuban doctors visiting homes, offering free medical checkups.
 Completing his term in 2013, Moreno was the first VP to do so since 1992.

 Moreno left the vice presidency on 24 May 2013 and was succeeded by Jorge Glas.